 From a lack of focus and discipline while actually sitting down to read the Bible to a busy life that leaves little time for prayer, distractions during prayer and Bible study can be a seriously pesky obstacle for many Christians’ spiritual growth.

 The good news?
-There are plenty of things you can do to make focusing during prayer and Bible study, so you can continue to grow your faith.
+There are plenty of things you can do to make stop getting so distracted during prayer and Bible study, so you can continue to grow your faith.

 Here are seven techniques that work great for me — maybe one of them will help you too?